ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 🥰Thanks for your reading.
-If you are interested in other works from my course portfolio of [Telling Stories with Data](https://api.heinz.cmu.edu/courses_api/course_detail/94-870/) at CMU, you can return to my [Home Page](https://ivyliyuxuan.github.io/LI-YUXUAN-TSWD-Portfolio/) by clicking here.
+If you are interested in other works from my course portfolio of [Telling Stories with Data](https://api.heinz.cmu.edu/courses_api/course_detail/94-870/) at CMU, please feel free to visit my [Home Page](https://ivyliyuxuan.github.io/LI-YUXUAN-TSWD-Portfolio/).